metorial/node-manager/README.md

 # Sentinel

 A lightweight system for collecting and querying host metrics across a distributed fleet.
-Includes support for remote script execution and node tagging.
-Think of it as a simple monitoring and management solution where agents report system metrics to a central controller that you can query via CLI or API.
+Think of it as a simple monitoring solution where agents report system metrics to a central controller that you can query via CLI, API, or web UI.

 ## Features

-- **Metrics Collection** - CPU, memory, disk, and network usage
+- **Metrics Collection** - CPU, memory, disk, and uptime monitoring
-- **Script Execution** - Run bash scripts on nodes, with one-time execution guarantee
+- **Web Dashboard** - Interactive UI with real-time metrics and historical charts
-- **Node Tagging** - Organize nodes with tags for targeted script execution
+- **Node Tagging** - Organize nodes with tags for better fleet management
-- **HTTP API** - RESTful API for querying metrics and managing scripts
+- **HTTP API** - RESTful API for querying metrics and host information
-- **Service Discovery** - Automatic commander discovery via Consul (optional)
+- **Service Discovery** - Automatic controller discovery via Consul (optional)
-- **SQLite Storage** - Lightweight embedded database
+- **SQLite Storage** - Lightweight embedded database with automatic cleanup

 ## Components

-**controller** - Central API server that receives metrics from agent agents and stores them in SQLite.
-Provides HTTP endpoints for querying host information, managing scripts, and viewing execution results.
+**controller** - Central server that receives metrics from agents and stores them in SQLite.
+Provides HTTP endpoints for querying host information and a web UI for visualization.

-**agent** - Agent that runs on each node to collect system metrics and execute scripts received from the controller.
+**agent** - Agent that runs on each node to collect and stream system metrics to the controller.

 **nodectl** - Command-line tool to interact with the controller API.
 Query health status, list hosts, view usage stats.